lgpv26/gestaon/ds/README.md

 [![Build status](https://travis-ci.org/viljamis/vue-design-system.svg?branch=master)](https://travis-ci.org/viljamis/vue-design-system/) ![Dependencies status](https://david-dm.org/viljamis/vue-design-system.svg) ![MIT License](https://img.shields.io/badge/license-MIT-blue.svg) [![Gitter](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/vueds/Lobby)

-# Vue Design System
+# GestaON DS

-**Vue Design System** is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
+**GestaON DS** is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
 It provides you and your team a set of organized tools, patterns & practices that work as the foundation for your application development.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist), [Webpack](https://webpack.js.org), and [Theo](https://github.com/salesforce-ux/theo) and is aimed for designers and front-end developers who have at least basic knowledge of component based workflows + HTML, SCSS & JavaScript.

 **Made by [@viljamis](https://twitter.com/viljamis) and other contributors.
-See also [the official website](https://vueds.com) of Vue Design System and [read my article](https://viljamis.com/2018/vue-design-system/) on the processes and workflow I use to get started with a new design system project.**
+See also [the official website](https://vueds.com) of GestaON DS and [read my article](https://viljamis.com/2018/vue-design-system/) on the processes and workflow I use to get started with a new design system project.**

 [![Screenshot](./docs/preview.gif)](https://vueds.com/)